 https://bitbucket.org/account/user/YOUR-USERNAME/app-passwords) and create a new app password.
 Give it at least the following permissions:

 - Account: Read

 - Wikis: Read and write (SCM Backup only needs to read, but there’s no separate “just read” permission)

 Put the username and the app password into the

 passwordproperties of the source in the config file.

-sources: - title: some_title hoster: bitbucket type: org name: your_workspace authName: your_user_name password: your_app_password
+sources: - title: some_title hoster: bitbucket type: org name: your_team_name authName: your_user_name password: your_app_password

-This will backup the repositories of the workspace
+This will backup the repositories of the team

 your_user_nameand the app password.